 Ballet and Pointe Work

 Ballet is a type of performance dance that originated in the Italian Renaissance courts of the 15th century and later developed into a concert dance form in France and Russia.
 It has since become a widespread, highly technical form of dance with its own vocabulary based on French terminology.
-The Asheville Academy of Ballet and Contemporary Dance offers classes in Creative Ballet for 3-4 year olds, 5-6 year olds, and levels of Ballet 1-3 for 8 year olds through adults.
-Creative ballet will incorporate the basics of ballet terminology, body coordination, and musicality.
-Ballet 1-3 classes begin with ballet barre exercises focused on strengthening, stretching, and properly aligning the body for center exercises.
-Students ages 10 and up may begin pointe as a part of their classical study with permission and supervision of the faculty.
+The Asheville Academy of Ballet and Contemporary Dance offers classes in Creative Ballet for 3-4 year olds, 5-6 year olds, and levels of Ballet I - III for 7 year olds through adults.
+Creative Ballet will incorporate the basics of ballet terminology, body coordination, and musicality.
+Ballet I - III classes begin with ballet barre exercises focused on strengthening, stretching, and properly aligning the body for center exercises.
+Students ages 11 and up may begin Pointe as a part of their classical study with permission and supervision of the faculty.

 In the early 20th century, dance artists such as Isadora Duncan, Maud Allen, and Loie Fuller paved the way for aesthetic dance or free dance in a theatrical concert dance setting.
 Later throughout the 20th century, artists such as Martha Graham, Doris Humphrey, Lester Horton, Jose Limon, Merce Cunningham, and Paul Taylor among others carried the tradition of what we now know as "modern dance" into the forefront of concert dance, each developing their unique perspective on movement, kinesiology, and musicality.
 The faculty members of the Asheville Academy of Ballet and Contemporary Dance offer training that incorporates this wide-range of perspective in modern dance, in beginning, advanced, and adult levels.